TRossen89/Portfolio/README.md

 Although the app is unfinished and not very user-friendly, I still actively use it to track and plan my spending over defined periods.

   I've decided to stop development on this version and instead start a new project based on a redesigned concept I've worked on.
-The new version will be built using a React frontend and a Java or C# backend.
+The new version will be built using a React/React Native frontend and a Java or C# backend.

   **STATUS:** Not finished.
 Development discontinued.